snackmasta/Lidar-Ultrasonic_Mapping/README.md

 4. **Arduino Setup:**
    - Open the Arduino IDE and upload the `main.ino` code to your Arduino board.
    - Connect the sensors to the Arduino according to the pin definitions in the code.
-   - Ensure the ESP8266 is set up for wireless communication if needed.

 ## Wiring
 ```bash